matplotlib/matplotlib/doc/users/interactive_guide.rst

 capturing user interactions and passing them back to the application (for example ``Signal`` / ``Slot`` framework in Qt) but the exact details depend on the toolkit.
 Matplotlib has a :ref:`backend
-<what-is-a-backend>` for each GUI toolkit we support which use the
+<what-is-a-backend>` for each GUI toolkit we support which uses the
-toolkit API to bridge the toolkit UI events into Matplotlib events into Matplotlib's :ref:`event handling system
-<event-handling-tutorial>`.
-You can then use
-`.FigureCanvasBase.mpl_connect` to connect your function to Matplotlib's event handling system.
+toolkit API to bridge the toolkit UI events into Matplotlib's :ref:`event handling system <event-handling-tutorial>`.
+You can then use `.FigureCanvasBase.mpl_connect` to connect your function to Matplotlib's event handling system.
 This allows you to directly interact with your data and write GUI toolkit agnostic user